ViCCo-Group/SPoSE/README.md

  --tripletize (if you have pre-trained embeddings for N items or objects, the code can automatically tripletize them for you) --beta (if you want your pre-trained embeddings to be tripletized probabilistically, you can specify a beta value to determine the softmax temperature)
- --learning_rate (learning rate to be used in optimizer) --lmbda_idx (lambda value determines l1-norm fraction to regularize loss; index to access specific lambda value from a pre-defined range over k values))
+ --learning_rate (learning rate to be used in optimizer) --lmbda (lambda value determines l1-norm fraction to regularize loss; will be divided by number of items in the original data matrix)
  --embed_dim (embedding dimensionality, i.e., output size of the neural network) --batch_size (batch size)
  --epochs (maximum number of epochs to optimize SPoSE model for)